raytut/wearanize/README.md

 ## 3.1.
 Data conversion

 We have taken the MNE Raw format as the default format for all our data.
-More information on the MNE format can be found [here]([MNE — MNE 1.2.2 documentation](https://mne.tools/stable/index.html)).
+More information on the MNE format can be found [here](https://mne.tools/stable/index.html).
 For each data stream (Empatica, Zmax, and ActivPal), data is converted into this raw format, which contains all channels of the data with sampling rates and date information stored as a header.
 For each data type, a custom function has been created to convert the data to this format.

 - ZMAX: read_edf_to_raw
 - E4: read_e4_to_raw